Enter Safe Mode Using Command Prompt in Windows 11/10

 What is Safe Mode in Windows?

-In this tutorial, we’ll discuss how to enter each of these Safe Mode options using Command Prompt in Windows 11/10.
+We’ll cover how to get into each of these Safe Modes using the Command Prompt in Windows 11/10.

 Recommended resource: How to Startup Repair Windows 10/11 using Command Prompt